Midshipman: Cadet officer

+Cadets may be in a commercial training program, or may be students at state, regional, or National maritime colleges or academies.

 Snotty

 In Royal Navy slang, a midshipman is sometimes referred to as a "snotty".
 Two popular stories give origins for the term: the first claims that it arose from a shortage of handkerchiefs among midshipmen, who would consequently use their sleeves to wipe their noses.
 Prince William, later William IV, is sometimes cited as a notorious example of this practice among midshipmen.
 The other story claims that the three buttons formerly sewn onto midshipmen's jacket cuffs were placed there to prevent them from wiping their noses on their sleeves.